glitchnsec/CSCD27H3F22/tutorials/12/README.md

     - Phishing attempts at Bank of Fail
     - Logon auto start scripts on Windows endpoints at Bank of Fail
-    - Protocol tunnelling
+    - Protocol tunneling

 **Discussion Q3**

-- How might you identify (search) for rouge auto start scripts
+- How might you identify (search) for rogue auto start scripts

 **Discussion Q4**

-- How might you identify (search) for protocol tunnelling within Bank of Fail's network
+- How might you identify (search) for protocol tunneling within Bank of Fail's network

 **Discussion Q5**

 - How might you develop detections to identify:

     - Phishing attempts at Bank of Fail
-    - Installation of rouge auto start scripts on Windows endpoints at Bank of Fail
+    - Installation of rogue auto start scripts on Windows endpoints at Bank of Fail
-    - Protocol tunnelling withing Bank of Fail's network
+    - Protocol tunneling withing Bank of Fail's network